Do you want to enable automatic updates for major WordPress updates?

 Preparing for Automatic Updates in WordPress

 The most important layer of security you can add to any website is to set up a backup system.
-Whether you turn on automatic updates or not, you should always have an automatic backup system in place for every WordPress website.
+Whether you turn on automatic updates or not, you should always have an automatic backup system in place for every WordPress installation.

-Method 1.
-Enable Automatic WordPress Updates for Major Releases Using a Plugin
+Method 2: Enable Automatic WordPress Updates for Major Releases Using a Plugin

-Under the ‘Automatic updates’ section, click on the ‘Custom’ option.
-After that, click on the ‘Enable Major Releases’ button under the ‘Major WordPress Releases’ section.
+Under the ‘Quick configuration actions’ section, you should click the ‘Custom’ button.
+After that, click the ‘Auto update all releases’ button under the ‘WordPress core updates’ section.

 The plugin will automatically store your settings and enable the major WordPress releases to be automatically updated.

 If you would also like to use this plugin to automatically update your plugins and themes, then see our detailed guide on how to better manage automatic WordPress updates.

 Method 3: Manually Enable Automatic Updates for Major Releases in WordPress